Accessibility

 Hotel Accommodations

-Please note that ADA rooms are available at APA contracted hotels when booking through APA’s Partner, onPeak.
-To view options and room details, select "Accessible Rooms" from the dropdown on the onPeak website.
+Please note that ADA rooms are available at APA contracted Convention hotels when booking through APA’s Partner, onPeak.
+To view options and room details, select "Accessible Rooms" from the dropdown menu on the onPeak website.

-APA is working closely with all hotels in the official block to ensure ADA compliance.
 After selecting an accessible room, onPeak will follow up to confirm that the hotel can meet your specific needs.
 For questions or assistance, please contact meetings@apa.org.

 Virtual Sessions